UCL-badass/RADAR/README.md

 # Instructions on running the souce code
-The tool is implemented in Java and uses [ANTLR](http://www.antlr.org/) to generate model parser, generates diagrams in DOT format, and uses [Graphviz ](http://graphviz.org/)  to visualise the diagrams.
+The tool is implemented in Java as a Maven project, and it uses [ANTLR](http://www.antlr.org/) to generate model parser, generates diagrams in DOT format, and uses [Graphviz ](http://graphviz.org/)  to visualise the diagrams.
 To continue development on RADAR, follow the instructions below:

   - Clone or download the project source code from the GIT repository
   - Import the project into your IDE of preference e.g. Eclipse Luna.
   - Add all the libraries listed below to the project build path.
-  - Build the project
+  - Build the project  (Maven clean, Maven compile and Maven install)
   - Right click on the file "RADAR_GUI.java" and click "Run AS" to run java application.

-The following are the libraries to be added to your project.
+The following are the libraries to be added to your project as Maven dependencies.
 They can be found within the downloaded project in the folder "uk.ac.ucl.cs.lib" :
   - antlr-4.5.1-complete.jar, which is used to generate model parser.
   - commons-lang3-3.4.jar, which contains some string manipulating functions
   - commons-math3-3.6.1.jar, which containes some of the maths functions used for statistical and probabilistc analysis.